unionai/unionai-docs/source/development-cycle/managing-secrets.md

 ## Using secrets in workflow code

+### Using a secret created on the command line

+To use a secret created on the command line, see the example code below.
+To run the example code:

+1. [Create a secret on the command line](#creating-a-secret-on-the-command-line) with the key `my_secret`.
-See below for an example of using a secret in your workflow code.
-To run the following example, copy it to a new file and save it as `using_secrets.py`:
+2. Copy the following example code to a new file and save it as `using_secrets.py`.
+3. Run the script with `unionai run --remote using_secrets.py main`.

+#### Example code

 ```{code-block} python
 from flytekit import Secret, current_context, task, workflow